alicevillar/student_admission_prediction/README.md

 * [Seaborn](https://seaborn.pydata.org/)

 ## Results

- In Chapter 1 the data has shown that one class dominates the other.
+In Chapter 1 the data showed that one class dominates the other.
 In such a case, the model will have a hard time learning from data to predict future classes.
 Thus, I decided to apply a resampling method.
 After this, I used the Logistic Regression again to the new dataset and another three algorithms: Decision Tree, SVM (SVC) and Random Forest.
 Finally, I did the Valuation Analisis (Performance Measurement & K-Fold) of all the ML models and compared the accuracy of the different models on a graphic.